mrzepinski/es6-guide/manuscript/arrow_functions.md

 });
 ```

-..you can write smomething like this:
+..you can write something like this:

 ```javascript